Wealth Lab

-Wealth Lab is a technical analysis and electronic trading platform previously owned by Fidelity Investments.
-The original software was developed by Dion Kurczek and released in 2000.
-The software was acquired by Fidelity Investments in 2004 and released to their customers as "Wealth Lab Pro".
-Fidelity decommissioned Wealth Lab Pro in July 2020.
-Shortly thereafter, the original Wealth Lab team rewrote the code base and independently released version 7.
-Users with subscriptions can program, backtest, and automate trading strategies for various financial markets including stocks, futures, forex, options, and cryptocurrencies.
+Wealth Labs (WABS) is a electronic trading platform originally developed by Dion Kurczek, Brett Corrigan, and Aristotle Varner and released in 2000.
+The software was acquired by Fidelity Investments in 2004 and made available as Wealth-Lab Pro for Fidelity customers (discontinued in August 2021).
+As a trading platform, users can develop and deploy automatic trading strategies for various financial markets, including equities, futures, forex, options, and cryptocurrencies.

 Overview

-Wealth-Lab has an integrated programming environment based on C# syntax with added versatility derived from using its own Pascal-like programming language, Wealthscript.
-Although it is geared toward programmers, it has a drag & drop feature that allows non-programmers to create their own trading strategies based on technical analysis without the necessity to edit or even view any source code.
-This allows non-programmers to create and use strategy scripts, as well as expedites the process of programming for both experienced and novice developers.
+Wealth-Lab (sometimes stylized WealthLab) employs an integrated programming environment based on C# syntax which includes a proprietary scripting language, WealthScript.
+Although geared towards programmers, the platform includes an optional drag & drop interface.

-Wealth-Lab requires market data in order to perform the majority of its operations.
-In its standard installation, several market data sources are provided such as Yahoo!
+In its standard installation, several market data sources are provided, such as Yahoo!
 Finance's free End Of Day data.
-Users can also lease real-time market data from reputable sources such as Commodity System Inc.

-Wealth-Lab displays market data in formats such as candlesticks, lines, and OHLC; as well as non-typical formats such as kagi chart, Renko, equicandle.
-It also allows users to simply drag & drop one or more indicators from its library onto a chart, subsequently creating panels and annotations for each indicator, both standard technical analysis indicators and fundamental analysis indicators.
+Users can also lease real-time market data from external sources, such as Commodity System Inc. In addition to typical market data formats such as candlesticks, lines, and OHLC, Wealth-Lab also supports some less common formats such as kagi chart, Renko, and equicandle.
+The software also gives access to standard technical analysis indicators and fundamental analysis indicators.

-Users can either "Explore & Backtest" or "Build & Backtest". ´Build´ refers to the drag & drop method of strategy creation, whereas ´Explore´ refers to prebuilt strategies that are pre-installed or can be downloaded from the support website.
-The installation comes with two optimization methods: exhaustive or Monte Carlo, which uses a method of employing random numbers to create simulations.
-There are many more Wealth-Lab optimizers that can be installed from Wealth-Lab's extension manager.

-Weath Lab is open platform and has a developer's community which programs and shares their own indicators, optimizers, and strategy scripts.
+Wealth-Lab includes exhaustive and Monte Carlo optimization methods and supports additional methods through an extension manager.
+Independent developers can create and share extensions; however, a monthly subscription cost is required to run the software on hosted servers.

 Client availability

-Wealth-Lab 8 is available by subscription to customers worldwide without exception, including the U.S. and Canada.
+Wealth-Lab 8 is available by subscription to customers in multiple countries, including the United States and Canada.

 Prior to August 2020, two legacy versions of Wealth-Lab existed.
 Wealth-Lab "Pro" was available to Fidelity premium account holders in the US only.
 Consumers outside of the US and Canada could obtain a version of the software known as Wealth-Lab "Developer" via the support website.
-The difference between the two versions resided in their use of market data streams, custom software extensions, and technical support.
+The difference between the two versions primarily concerned their use of market data streams, custom software extensions, and technical support.

 In August 2020, Fidelity discontinued the "Pro" version and transitioned customers to use Wealth-Lab Developer 6.
-In March 2021, Wealth-Lab 7 was launched worldwide.
+Afterwards, the original Wealth Lab team rewrote the codebase and independently released Wealth-Lab 7 internationally in March 2021.